 Career Services provides undergraduate and graduate students and alumni of the College of Health Professions with information about careers and job searches.
 Career Services is a resource for College of Health Professions students and alumni who wish to explore employment opportunities and the best way to present themselves to prospective employers.
 For example, Career Services offers assistance in, among other things, preparation of resumes and cover letters and developing interviewing skills.
 Career Services is located on the Pleasantville and New York City Campuses.
-Additional information about Career Services may be found at https://careerservices.pace.edu/
+Additional information about Career Services may be found online.